bbc/psammead/packages/utilities/psammead-locales/README.md

 These can either be imported and used directly or in conjunction with the `makeNumeralTranslator` helper function below.

-#### `makeNumeralTranslator`
+#### `makeNumeralTranslator(system)`

-`makeNumeralTranslator` is a small helper that returns a function that translates any 'Western' Arabic numbers in the input string into the specified numeral system (see Usage, below).
+`makeNumeralTranslator` is a small helper that returns a function that translates any 'Western' Arabic numbers in the input string into the specified numeral system.

+It accepts one argument `system` which is the numeral system to use and returns a function.
+If the argument is omitted or an unsupported numeral system is supplied then the translator returns the input string unchanged.
+For an example see Usage, below.

 ## Installation